oicr-gsi/djerbaReportGenerator/README.md

 # ClinicalReportGeneration

-Given metrics from file provenance, the workflow will create an intermediate INI file and run djerba to generate RUO clinical reports, with a modular structure based on plugins.
+Given metrics from file provenance, the workflow will create an intermediate INI file and run djerba to generate RUO clinical reports.

 ## Overview